BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 We propose an alternative model which allows accurate execution time predictions of OpenCL kernels on a wide range of architecturally-diverse accelerators.
 This methodology discussed in detail in Chapter 5 and uses features from AIWC -- from Chapter 4 -- to form a basis for a predictive model bound to run-times -- from Chapter 3.

+@Shelepov2009 propose the Heterogeneity-Aware Signature-Supported (HASS) scheduler -- a scheduling algorithm that matching threads to the most appropriate CPU cores.
+The architectural properties of an application are presented as signatures -- a compact summary of the applications memory-boundedness, available ILP, sensitivity to variations in clock speed.
+These are generated offline and can be embedded into the program binary.
+The scheduler then matches these signatures to the most appropriate core.
+HASS is targeted on heterogeneous CPU cores and is evaluated over two big.LITTLE type, asymmetric single-ISA, configurations -- an Intel Xeon X5365 and AMD Opteron 8356.
+CPU systems were treated as heterogeneous by changing the clock frequencies of individual cores.
+The evaluation examines the performance of automatic mapping of memory-bound threads to slow / smaller cores leaving threads that are capable of fully utilizing the faster cores.
+A caveat of this approach is that other accelerators are not considered and as such the signatures are not architecture-independent
+However, this the proposed methodology is the most similar and is the predecessor to our work.

 Lee and Wu [@lee2017performance] directly tackle the problem of scheduling OpenCL applications to the most suitable accelerator device.
 They propose HeteroPDP -- a scalable performance degradation predictor -- to dynamically balance the execution time slowdown when co-locating multiple applications in the same heterogeneous system.